bmaluenda/SWITCH-Pyomo-Chile/examples/3zone_toy_stochastic_PySP/README.md

 # Running the example

 First, the scenario tree inputs must be built.
 For this, the PySPInputGenerator.py script must be executed.
-The default parameters may be changed by modifying the file.
+This script will build the following input files for the stochastic simulation:

+ScenarioStructure.dat
+	This file specifies the node and scenario names and probabilities in the scenario tree.
+RootNode.dat
+	This file contains every parameter and set specified in .dat format at the root node.

+To run this script, the following command must be executed.
+Inside the script a default relative inputs directory is specified, with a default value of "inputs".
+In this directory, a complete set of .tab files specifying all parameters and sets from the deterministic version of the model must be found.
+This path may be manually changed to fit the user's directory structure.

 	>>>python PySPInputGenerator.py

+After this, nodal .dat files may be constructed specifying uncertain parameter values.
+In this example, a simple scenario tree with a root node -where investment decisions are made- and 3 leaf nodes -where operations take place- is presented.
+Each scenario represents a realization of fuels prices, for which example .dat files are provided.

-Then, the problem may be solved either by an extensive form formulation or by the progressive hedging algorithm.
+Once the scenarios are defined, the problem may be solved either by an extensive form formulation -EF- or by the progressive hedging algorithm -PH-.

 ####
 #(i) EF: The runef script has multiple options.
 Refer to PySP documentation for more
 specifications.
-A simple and effective way of solving a problem is to execute the following command:
+A simple and effective way of solving this example problem is to execute the following command from the /3zone_toy_stochastic_PySP directory:

-	>>>runef -m MODEL_DIRECTORY -i INSTANCE_DIRECTORY --solve --solver=SOLVER
+	>>>runef --model-directory=. --instance-directory=inputs/pysp_inputs --solve
-			--output-solver-log --output-times	--traceback --solution-writer=
+		--solver=gurobi --output-solver-log --output-times --traceback
-			pyomo.pysp.plugins.csvsolutionwriter
+		--solution-writer=pyomo.pysp.plugins.csvsolutionwriter

 MODEL_DIRECTORY must be the relative path to the ReferenceModel.py file.